fjwright/Run-REDUCE-0/README.md

 * Add a `Bold Prompts` checkbox to the View menu.
 * Replace the `Coloured I/O` item in the `View` menu with an `I/O Colouring` sub-menu.
-* Provide a full emulation of Redfront.
+* Provide a full emulation of Redfront (**but this is still buggy**).
 * Add a double-click handler for the `Shut Output Files...` and `Load Packages...` dialogues that makes them more consistent with the file chooser dialogue.
+* Use a more solid font than the default for the I/O display pane.
+* Provide easy access to the distributed documentation via the Help menu.